TeamAcedia/CloakV4/README.md

 <details>
   <summary>World</summary>

-  - AutoTNT: switches to TNT and places it.
+  - AutoTNT: Puts TNT on the ground.
-  - BlockLava: puts blocks where lava is.
+  - BlockLava: Replace lava with the block you're holding.
-  - BlockWater: puts blocks where water is.
+  - BlockWater: Replace water with the block you're holding.
   - Nuke
-  - Replace: When you break a block it gets replaced with the block you're holding.
+  - Replace: When you break a block, it gets replaced with the block you're holding.
   - Scaffold: Puts blocks below you.
   - ScaffoldPlus: Puts even more blocks below you.
-  - Silence
+  - Silence: Disables sound.
 </details>

 NOTE: The default menu bars, when expanded, will overlap.
 To fix this, move each option (check [#5](https://github.com/TeamAcedia/CloakV4/issues/5#issuecomment-2655191958) for visuals) or you can enable the "QuickMenu" feature (emulating dragonfireclient's menu.
 Keep in mind you can't configure cheats from there)